 This product was manufactured for skydiving only.
 By using this product, you accept full responsibility for its use and agree that Freefall Data Systems LLC will not be legally held responsible for any malfunction whatsoever that this product may have, whether good or defective.

-ColorAlti is a peripheral vision LED skydiving altimeter (patent pending) that is set and whose data can be accessed using an Android or iOS mobile device via Bluetooth® wireless technology.
+ColorAlti is a peripheral vision LED skydiving altimeter (US Patent No. 10,267,630 B2) that is set and whose data can be accessed using an Android or iOS mobile device via Bluetooth® wireless technology.
 It enables a skydiver to gauge altitude by means of color, strengthening altitude awareness particularly in situations where it may be difficult to see a standard visual altimeter or hear an audible altimeter.
 ColorAlti has three different types of alerts: ascent, freefall, and canopy.
 Eight alerts of each type can be set, and one can set the color of each alert individually from a selection of 256 different hues.
 The overall brightness and saturation of the LED can be adjusted as well.
 Although it is not its primary function, ColorAlti also includes a speed tracker feature, which allows the user to get real-time feedback during a jump of vertical descent speed via color.
 In addition, ColorAlti tracks jump numbers as well as freefall and canopy time.
 Using the app, one can obtain information about the last recorded jump and view altitude and vertical speed graphs (up to 7 minutes of data).
 These graphs can be saved as photos to the user’s mobile device.
 ColorAlti also includes a swoop mode, where all freefall alerts are disabled below 1,500 feet AGL, and a wingsuit mode, which lowers the freefall threshold from 80 to 20 mph.
 ColorAlti automatically adjusts to local elevation, allows for landing zone elevation adjustments, and is always on until the battery is discharged.
 No data or settings are lost when the battery has discharged.
 ColorAlti has a rechargeable lithium polymer battery with a life of approximately 200 jumps or 2 months.
 The battery takes approximately 6 hours to charge fully.
 The app allows one to check the state of the battery (given in percent, rounded to the nearest 10).
 A low battery warning (a five-second red light at 1,000 feet) is given if the altimeter has a low battery and does not have many jumps remaining.
 Battery life depends on how the altimeter is used and transported.
 The longest battery life is obtained when storing the altimeter in one location.
 ColorAlti is designed to be used up to approximately 30,000 feet MSL.

 ColorAlti's control unit can usually be removed for charging while leaving the light installed in the helmet.
 Simply disconnect the control unit from the light and plug it in as needed.